neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab09-Migrate-Data-to-Azure/LabExercise-2.md

 In this task you will configure Server firewall.
 Azure SQL Server is protected by server-level firewall rules.
 As a result, it applies to all underlying Azure SQL Databases.
 Before reaching the Azure server or database, each connection must pass through the firewall.

-#### Pre-requisites for this task

-Completed Exercise 1 & Exercise 2 - Task 1

 #### Steps:

 1. In the Azure portal, go to the database you have created in the previous task.
 Select **Set Server Firewall** on the **Overview** section.